slfnk/vibe-guide-sma/places.md

 Guide: Under Construction - Updated September 2026
 Title: Vibe Guide to San Miguel De Allende
-Subtitle: My take on the pueblito at a different speed
+Subtitle: My take on the pueblito at a different speed as a local
 Author: SL FNK
 Updated: September 2026
 More Guides: [APG](#),[JERS](#)